Find out more about our MPhil/PhD in Global Sustainable Development.

 Please visit our PhD supervisors web page to identify people with your range of interests.
 Once you have identified an appropriate supervisor, please initiate a dialogue to discuss whether your proposal falls within their area of expertise and if they have the capacity to supervise you.

-In order to consider supervising they will need a brief outline of your research proposal, a copy of your CV and any relevant transcripts, so please ensure these are sent directly to them.
+In order to consider supervising you, they will need a brief outline of your research proposal, a copy of your CV and any relevant transcripts, so please ensure these are sent directly to them.
 Once supervision is agreed, your application should name the lead supervisor.

 Find out more about how to apply via our Global Sustainable Development web page.